Twitter Management Tips for Beginners: Using Lists

 Lists to Manage Followers

 - Desirous Accounts: Would you like to build a reciprocal follow/follower relationship with certain industry influencers or potential clients?
-List them and nurture those accounts.
+List them and nurture those relationships by interacting.

 Lists for Filtering Your Tweets

 - Personal Lists: Keep separate lists for family, friends, interests or local news.
-This will help you to focus on them when you want to and avoid the distraction when your don’t.
+This will help you to focus on them when you want to and avoid the distraction when you don’t.

 - Work Lists: Separate accounts into coworkers, clients, potential clients, industry news, industry influencers and competition.
 You can then isolate your efforts as needed.